klema21/Simple-Database/unitTestFramework/README.md

 ### UnitTestFramework properties ###

-1) If an assertion is triggered, its arguments are displayed in the console.
+1) If an assertion is triggered, its arguments displayed in the console.
 2) Test output does not mix with main program output.
 3) Each time the program starts, all unit tests are performed.
 4) If at least one unit test crashes, the program terminates with a zero return code.